 Let's not sugarcoat it: humic acid tastes like dirt.
 Literally.
 Earthy, mineral, "forest floor" is how some describe it.
 Not what consumers expect from a fruity gummy.
 The smell isn't much better—damp soil with a hint of must.

 The easy answer from flavor houses is "just add more flavor and sweetener."
-That gives you an overly sweet, artificial mess that still has an earthy aftertaste.
-We've found that the real solution is to work with the humic acid, not against it.
+That gives you an overly sweet, artificial mess with an earthy aftertaste.
+The real solution?
+Work with the humic acid, not against it.
 Dark berry flavors like blackcurrant or elderberry, combined with warming spices like cinnamon or ginger, naturally complement the earthy notes.
 Plus, we use a proprietary masking technology that binds to the smelly compounds and neutralizes them.
-It's not something you can buy off a shelf; it takes custom development with our flavor partners.
+Not something you buy off a shelf—it takes custom development with our flavor partners.

 Stability: Humic Acid Wants to Steal Your Metals